SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPreferenceDescription/NSPreferenceDescription.md

 # NSPreferenceDescription

 Preference description, drives the Preference GUI.
-Maintenance client - controls all preferences in SuperOffice.
+Maintenance client* controls all preferences in SuperOffice.